Memorial Women's Specialists

 Obstetrics & Gynecology located in Memorial City, Houston, TX

 Did you know that most women experience uterine fibroids at one point in their lives?
-If you’re among them, Memorial Women's Specialists in Houston, Texas, Mina Sinacori, MD, MPH, FACOG, Lauren Spoo, MD, and M. Bruce Christopherson, MD, FACOG, are highly skilled in diagnosing and treating uterine fibroids.
+If you’re among them, Memorial Women's Specialists in Houston, Texas, Mina Sinacori, MD, MPH, FACOG, and M. Bruce Christopherson, MD, FACOG, are highly skilled in diagnosing and treating uterine fibroids.
 They can help relieve symptoms and get you back to your normal routine quickly.
 Schedule an appointment today calling the office or using the online booking tool.

 Uterine fibroids, also called leiomyomas, are noncancerous growths that develop within your uterus.
 They range in size from so tiny you can’t detect them with the human eye to so large they expand your uterus to reach your rib cage.

 For many women, uterine fibroids are asymptomatic, and the only way you become aware of them is after a prenatal ultrasound or pelvic exam.

 In other cases, fibroids cause painful and disruptive symptoms that require a prompt visit to Memorial Women's Specialists for a diagnostic exam.

 Symptoms range from mild to severe and are steady or intermittent.
 Some of the more common symptoms of uterine fibroids include: